fefochico/async/README.md

 # async
-Nodejs project to see examples of different ways to manage asynchronous tasks
+Nodejs API project to see examples of different ways to manage asynchronous tasks

 You have 3 routes:<br/>
 localhost:3000/async/promisecallback/:number<br/>